Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 In this article

 How you answer that question can largely determine the degree — or degrees — you choose to pursue.
-The college degree levels that we cover here progress in terms of academic achievement.
-Knowing the types of college degrees in order can help you determine just how far you'd like to take your academic studies as well as which ones may be right for you based on your prior educational journey.
+College degree levels progress in terms of academic achievement.
+Knowing the types of college degree levels in order can help you determine just how far you'd like to take your academic studies and which ones may be right for you based on your prior educational journey.

-It's also important to consider the time and financial requirements of each degree type, and a given degree's impact on your career prospects.
+It's also important to consider each degree type's time and financial requirements, and a given degree's impact on your career prospects.
 You might, for example, research what education is typically required for a position in your desired field and which degrees can help you gain skills to potentially move forward in your career.
-This can help you figure out the level of education you need to pursue your goals.
+This can help you figure out the degree level you need to pursue your goals.

 In terms of level of study, the college degree programs in order are: